Muhammad-Ibrahim593/Hospital-Health-Care-Dashboard-Power-BI-Sample/README.md

 # Hospital-Health-Care-Dashboard-Power-BI-Sample
-The Hospital Healthcare Dashboard is a comprehensive, data-driven tool designed to provide real-time insights into key healthcare metrics and operational performance.📊
+The Hospital Healthcare Dashboard is a comprehensive, data-driven tool designed to provide real-time insights into key healthcare metrics and operational performance & Utilized DAX to create advanced calculations and metrics.📊
  ## Dataset Used
 - <a href="github.com/Muhammad-Ibrahim593/Hospital-Health-Care-Dashboard-Power-BI-Sample/blob/main/healthcare_dataset%20(1).csv">Dataset</a>
 ## Questions